Gay Island

 Gay Island is one of the many uninhabited Canadian arctic islands in Qikiqtaaluk Region, Nunavut.
 It is a Baffin Island offshore island located in Frobisher Bay, southeast of Iqaluit.
-Olivia Somerville is the mayor.

 Gay Island lies south-southeast of Culbertson Island.
 Other islands in the immediate vicinity include Brook Island, Brigus Island, Falk Island, Peak Island, and Smith Island.
 Gay Island is -4 hours UTC/GMT.